vedikaS-byte/Analytical-Workflows-Project-Practice/README.md

 -   `paper`: Contains `paper.qmd` of objectives (background and data), methods, and results of the analysis.

--   `docs:` Rendered html file of paper generated here for reference.
+-   `docs`: Rendered html file of paper generated here for reference.

 -   `scratch`: Remote function used for calculations and "spaghetti code" (rough draft of all code) are stored here.

 -   `figs`: Contains graphs associated with yearly and nine-week moving averages per contaminant at each site.

 -   `data`: All raw data files are stored here.

+-   `assessment`: Contains assessment for self-check of project goals.

 -   `R`: This folder contains a data cleaning script and a script for package installation required for the analysis.